Transport in Cairo: Air

 The largest airport in Egypt, Cairo International Airport, is located near in the Heliopolis district and is accessible by car, taxi and bus.
 The third line of the Cairo Metro, opened in 2012, was originally planned to reach the Airport, but those plans were cancelled in mid-2020 in place of a future shuttle bus system that runs directly from Adly Mansour Station to the Airport.
+However, some current maps still shows the line being connected to it.
 The Cairo Airport Shuttle Bus also operates all over Cairo for trips to or from the airport.

 Cairo International Airport is the busiest airport in Egypt and the primary hub for Star Alliance member and flag carrier EgyptAir.
 The airport is located to the north-east of the city around 15 km from the business area of the city.
 The airport is administered by the Egyptian Holding Company for Airports and Air Navigation (EHCAAN), which controls four companies including: Cairo Airport Co., Egyptian Airports Co., National Air Navigation Services and Aviation Information Technology and the Cairo Airport Authority (CAA), which is the regulatory body.

 Cairo International is the second busiest airport in Africa after Johannesburg International Airport in South Africa.
-Cairo Airport handles about 3,400 daily flights, more than 12,100 weekly flights and about 125,000 yearly flights.
-The airport has three terminals with the third (Terminal 3) opening in April 2009 which houses EgyptAir and its Star Alliance partners.
+Cairo Airport handles about 3,400 daily flights, more than 12,100 weekly flights, and about 125,000 yearly flights.
+The airport has three terminals with the third (Terminal 3), which opened in April 2009, houses EgyptAir and its Star Alliance partners.
 There are also three runways (a fourth runway was opened in early 2009) and a single cargo terminal.
 Runway 05L/23R is 3,300m long, 05R/23L has a length of 4,000m and 16/34 is 3,180m (all of the runways are 60m wide).
 The fourth runway, south of the existing airfield is 4,000m by 65m and suitable for the Airbus A380.

-With the assimilation of EgyptAir into Star Alliance in July 2008 the airport has the potential to be a major hub with its positioning between Africa, the Middle East and Europe (especially with facilities for the A380).
+With the assimilation of EgyptAir into Star Alliance in July 2008, the airport has the potential to be a major hub with its positioning between Africa, the Middle East and Europe (especially with facilities for the A380).